 Short-term Care Quality

-This nursing home also was awarded a strong short-term care grade.
-Indeed, we gave them a grade of B in that category, which is one of our more favorable scores.
-With our short-term care assessment, we seek to craft a meaningful measure for rehabilitation.
-In doing so, we look at the nursing home's level of skilled nursing services, including both registered nurses and physical therapy, as well as respiratory therapy.
+Additionally, we awarded this facility a B+ in our short-term care category.
+This happens to be one of our more favorable grades.
+Our short-term care ratings are based on the facility's quantity of highly-skilled skilled healthcare professionals.
+This means a broad scope of nursing services, spanning from registered nurses to physical and occupational therapists, in addition to other variations of therapy.
 Fortunately, it appear that this nursing home employs registered nurses.
-Not every nursing home employs these skilled professionals.
-However, based on the information they provided, it does not look like the facility employs physical therapists.
-The last datapoint we assessed in this category is the percentage of residents that were able to return home from the facility.
-We found that 5.2 percent of this nursing home's residents returned home as opposed to remaining at the nursing home on a permanent basis.
+Not every facility employs these skilled professionals.
+However, based on the data they provided, it does not look like the facility employs physical therapists.
+Finally, we looked at the percentage of residents that who were able to eventually return home from this nursing home.
+We found that 5.2 percent of this nursing home's patients were able to return home.

 Does this page answer your questions about Canterbury House?